The Members TCP Ltd Chennai

 Report on Other Legal and Regulatory Requirements

-The Annexure referred to in our Independent Auditors Report to the members of theCompany on the financial statements for the year ended 31st March 2016 we report that:
+The Annexure referred to in our Independent Auditors' Report to the members of theCompany on the financial statements for the year ended 31st March 2017 we report that:

-During the year in respect of the aforesaid loan to Subsidiary Company there has beenpartial recovery of an amount of Rs.4585500/- towards principal.
+During the year in respect of the aforesaid loan to Subsidiary Company there has beenpartial recovery of an amount of Rs 2160645/- towards principal.
 In the absence of anyterms we are unable to comment on the regularity of repayment of principal amount.
-Out ofthe aforesaid loan an amount of Rs.7125350/- has been outstanding for a period of morethan 90 days.
+Out ofthe aforesaid loan an amount of Rs.
+4964705/- has been outstanding for a period of morethan 90 days.
 According to the information and explanations given to us reasonable stepshave been taken by the Company for recovery of the principal amount.

-The Company has taken unsecured loans from 10 parties covered in the registermaintained under 189 of the Companies Act 2013 and the year-end balance of suchloan taken from such parties was Rs.1273.56 lakhs.
+The Company has taken unsecured loans from 10 parties covered in the registermaintained under section 189 of the Companies Act 2013 and the year-end balance of suchloan taken from such parties was Rs.
+1466.08 lakhs.

 According to the information and explanations given to us in our opinion the Companyis regular in payment of principal and interest to the parties wherever applicable fromwhom loans have been taken by the company.

 4. In respect of loans investments guarantees and securities the compliance withSection 185 and 186 of the Companies Act 2013 has been complied with.

 5. In our opinion and according to the information and explanations given to us thecompany has complied with the provisions of Section 73 to 76 and any other relevantprovisions of the